Andrew Kehoe

 Andrew Philip Kehoe (February 1, 1872 – May 18, 1927) was an American mass murderer.
 Kehoe was a Michigan farmer who became disgruntled after losing an election to be the Bath Township Clerk.
 (Note: In 1925 Kehoe was appointed temporarily as the Town Clerk, he lost the subsequent election in the spring of 1926.
 See section on Bath School administration.)
-He murdered his wife and then detonated bombs at the Bath Consolidated School on May 18, 1927, resulting in the Bath School disaster in which 45 people (Note: 38 children and 6 adults) were killed and 58 more people were injured.
-Kehoe killed himself near the school by detonating dynamite in his truck, killing himself and several other people and wounding more.
+He murdered his wife and then detonated bombs at the Bath Consolidated School on May 18, 1927, resulting in the Bath School disaster in which 45 people (Note: 38 children, 6 adults and Kehoe himself.) were killed and 58 more people were injured.
+After the explosion had destroyed the school building, Kehoe detonated dynamite in his truck, killing himself and several other people and wounding more.
 He had earlier set off incendiary devices in his house and around his farm, destroying all the buildings.
 The event remains the deadliest act of mass murder at an American school.

 Early life and education

 Kehoe was born in Tecumseh, Michigan, among the younger of a family of 13 children.
-His parents were Philip Kehoe (1833–1915) and Mary (McGovern) Kehoe (1835–1890).
+His parents were Philip (1833–1915) and Mary Kehoe (1835–1890).
 He attended Tecumseh High School and Michigan State College (later Michigan State University), where he studied electrical engineering.
 There, he first met his future wife, Ellen "Nellie" Price, the daughter of a wealthy Lansing family.

 After college, Kehoe went southwest, apparently working for several years as an electrician in St. Louis, Missouri.
 During this period, in 1911, he suffered a severe head injury in a fall and was in a coma for two weeks.

 Kehoe moved back in with his father after the injury.
 During Kehoe's time away his mother had died and his father had married Frances Wilder, whom Kehoe did not like.
 On September 17, 1911, Frances was severely burned when the family's stove exploded as she was attempting to light it.
 The fuel soaked her, with her body catching fire.
 Kehoe threw water from a nearby bucket on her; due to the oil-based nature of the fire, the water did nothing to put the flames out.
 Frances soon died from her injuries, with allegations being made that the stove had been tampered with.
 (Note: Monty Ellsworth's version of these events in The Bath School Disaster incorrectly differs on one detail—he says that the fire happened when Kehoe was 14 but agrees with other sources on points of fact.
 He does mention the rumors that the stove was tampered with.)